Heirloom Quilts

 • Madder browns, rusts, and indigo tones

 The light ground fabric shows the soft texture and subtle slubbing associated with early cotton, and the quilt is entirely hand pieced and hand quilted.
-The quilting is worked in a fine diagonal grid, consistent with quilts made in the 1840s–1850s, and the lightweight cotton batting has aged naturally, producing the gentle loft and texture collectors expect in a true antique.
+The quilting is worked in a fine diagonal grid, consistent with quilts made in the 1840s–1850s.
+The cream/white back has been turned to the front and hand-stitched to form a very, very narrow binding.
+The cotton batting is lightweight.

 Condition is very good to excellent for a quilt of this age.
 There is some expected fabric thinning and minor wear in a few darker prints (see photos)—typical of early red and brown dyes—but no structural issues.
 The quilt remains sound, visually striking, and display-worthy.